Fort Knox: 1993 shooting

-On 18 October 1993, Arthur Hill went on a shooting rampage, killing three and wounding two before attempting suicide, shooting and severely wounding himself.
+On 18 October 1993, Arthur Hill went on a shooting rampage, killing three and wounding two more before attempting to take his own life, Hill shot and severely wounded himself.
 The shooting occurred at Fort Knox's Training Support Center.
-Prior to the incident, Hill's coworkers claimed they were afraid of a mentally unstable person who was at work.
-Hill died on 21 October of his self-inflicted gunshot wound.
+Prior to the incident, Hill's coworkers claimed they were afraid of being around a mentally unstable person who was at work.
+Hill died on 21 October of complications from his attempted suicide.

 2013 shooting

 On 3 April 2013, a civilian employee was shot and killed in a parking lot on post.
 The victim was an employee of the United States Army Human Resources Command and was transported to the Ireland Army Community Hospital, where he was pronounced dead.
-This shooting caused a temporary lock-down that was lifted around 7 p.m. on the same day.
+This shooting caused a temporary lockdown that was lifted around 7 p.m. the same day.
 U.S. Army Sgt.
 Marquinta E. Jacobs, a soldier stationed at Fort Knox, was charged on 4 April with the shooting.
-He pleaded guilty to charges of premeditated murder and aggravated assault, and was sentenced to 30 years in prison on 10 January 2014.
+Jacobs pleaded guilty to charges of premeditated murder and aggravated assault, and was sentenced to 30 years in prison on 10 January 2014.